btannenw/CMS_machineLearning/leptonIdentificationNN/README.md

 ## Development Environment

 I run this in a virtual environment on my machine to keep my research python environment separate from all other python development.
-This ensures that I can mess up one environment without ruining the other (yes, I speak from experience).
+This ensures that I can mess up one environment without ruining the other (yes, I do speak from experience).

 ### Setting up a Virtual Environment